-At Doel, alternative water supply for the spent fuel pools (PL) using supplementary nozzles, connections and the mobile pumps has been made operational by the licensee in 2014-2015.
+At Doel, alternative water supply for the spent fuel pools (PL) using supplementary nozzles, connections and mobile pumps has been made operational by the licensee in 2014-2015.
+A similar improvement is almost finalized in Tihange 1.

 On both sites, improvements of level measurements in the spent fuel pools are implemented by the licensee.
-These modifications aim at enhancing the monitoring of the spent fuel pools and should be finalized in 2016.
+These modifications aiming at enhancing the monitoring of the spent fuel pools have been realized in 2016.

-The licensee is currently working on the enhancement of the prevention of a loss of water inventory of the spent fuel pools.
-In this framework the size of the siphon breakers has been revaluated to avoid fast uncovering of the fuel assemblies.
-The modifications should be realized by the licensee in 2016.
+The licensee also worked on the enhancement of the prevention of a loss of water inventory of the spent fuel pools.
+Siphon breakers will be enlarged so as to keep a radiological shielding above spent fuel after PL piping break.
+These modifications should be finalized by end2017.